-Now or then we came in contact with different cleaning activities.
-The most tiring is to remove the mold.
 Mold can be green, gray, or white.
 It can occur in corners, walls, toilets, and most probably in carpets.
-However, if the mold occurs on the walls, it is not much tedious to remove.
-They can be removed by little scratching or by using steam mop on high mode.
+However, if mold occurs on the walls, it is not much tedious to remove.
+They can be removed with little scratching or by using a steam mop in high mode.

 On the other hand what if the mold occurs in carpet or rugs?
 Then it’s a problem.
 It requires a deep clean with professional techniques.
 It’s because mold has a very small size and reaches deep down in the carpets.

-First of all, we need to understand certain things about mold like how it grows and why it is highly dangerous
+However, removing mold from carpeting.
+First of all, we need to understand certain things about mold like how it grows and why it is highly dangerous.
+Later, we are better able to remove mold from carpeting.

 Danger a mold can cause

 Mold doesn’t only look bad.
-Mold particles have a very small size and reach everywhere especially in a damp area and cause several problems mold can cause.
-Some of which are given below:
+Mold particles have a very small size and reach everywhere, especially in damp areas and cause several problems mold can cause.

 - Mold produces an abysmal odor.